VinceCabs/GAUnit/README.md

 ## Acknowledgments

 GAUnit was inspired by [WAUnit](https://github.com/joaolcorreia/WAUnit).
-We decided to create a new library for compatibility with Python 3 and latest versions of mitmproxy.
+We decided to create a new library commpatible with Python 3 and easier to set up.

 ## Roadmap